acollign/netrunner-wiki/Progress-Report,-2016-Q3-(Summer).md

 * Identify the cards trashed from damage in the chat log.
 (Saintis)
 * Pull Adam's directives from the server when starting a game, so they don't have to be in the decklist anymore.
 Allows Adam decks to correctly contain 4x of his directives.
 (Saintis)
 * Admins can now broadcast a message to all active games, alerting them when the server is going to be restarted. (nealterrell)
+* Action panel always shows on Agendas so that the click to advance behaviour is the same as for advanceable Assets - useful for those of us who are paranoid and worried that the opponent can tell a Junebug from a Government Takeover based on number of clicks.
+(Saintis)

 ### Contribute